Azure/azure-sdk-for-python/doc/dev/test_proxy_troubleshooting.md

 ## Recordings not being produced

-First, make sure that the environment variable `AZURE_SKIP_LIVE_RECORDING` isn't set to "true".
-If it's not and live tests still aren't producing recordings, try deleting the `ambitious_azsdk_test_proxy` Docker container and re-running tests.
-The recording storage location is determined when the test proxy Docker container is created.
-If there are multiple local copies of the `azure-sdk-for-python` repo on your machine, the container could be storing recordings in the wrong repo.

-## KeyError during container startup

-Try updating your machine's version of Docker.
-Older versions of Docker may not return a status to indicate whether or not the proxy container is running, which the [proxy_startup.py][proxy_startup] script needs to determine.
+Ensure the environment variable `AZURE_SKIP_LIVE_RECORDING` **isn't** set to "true", and that `AZURE_TEST_RUN_LIVE` **is** set to "true".

-## ConnectionError during test startup
+## ConnectionError during tests

-For example, you may see a `requests.exceptions.ConnectionError` when trying to contact URL `/Info/Available`.
-This means that the test proxy tool wasn't started up properly, so requests to the tool are failing.
-Make sure Docker is installed and is up to date, and ensure that Linux containers are being used.
+For example, you may see a `requests.exceptions.ConnectionError` when trying to make service or sanitizer setup requests.
+This means that the test proxy tool never started correctly; ensure the `test_proxy` fixture is being invoked during test startup so that the tool is available during tests.

 ## Different error than expected when using proxy